francisy9/hs-cli/README.md

 `git clone https://github.com/francisy9/hs-card-game.git`

-(Navigate to this file on your command line)
+(Navigate to this folder on your command line)

 `node createKeypair.js`